All of the following programs allow for early prepayment of principal without penalty.

 Students who are not eligible for the Subsidized Direct Stafford Loan program are still eligible to borrow a Stafford loan without the federal interest subsidy.
 Although repayment of principal is deferred during enrollment, interest does accrue and the student borrower has the option of making interest payments while in school, or having the accrued interest capitalized (added to the principal borrowed prior to the start of repayment).
 Freshmen may borrow up to $5,500 for the year, sophomores up to $6,500, and juniors and seniors up to $7,500 per year.
-Interest accrues at a fixed rate of 6.8%.
-In addition to the interest, students will pay a loan origination fee that is a percentage of the principal amount of the loan.
+The 2016-2017 interest rate is 3.76%.
+Currently loan fees of 1.069% are subtracted from the borrowed amount prior to disbursement.
 Repayment of principal and interest begins six months after the student leaves school, graduates, or drops below half-time attendance.
 Repayment requires a minimum payment of at least $50 and extends for up to 10 years.
 Students who wish to apply for the Unsubsidized Direct Stafford Loan must complete the Free Application for Federal Student Aid (FAFSA).

-The Federal Direct Parent Loan for Undergraduate Students (PLUS) program enables parents to borrow for higher education expenses through Federal Treasury.
-Direct PLUS loan regulation Direct PLUS loans borrowed on or after July 1, 2006 have a fixed interest rate of 7.9% Repayment of principal and interest begins after disbursement and continues for a maximum of 10 years.
+The Federal Direct Parent Loan for Undergraduate Students (PLUS) enables parents to borrow for higher education expenses through the Federal Treasury.
+The 2016-2017 Direct PLUS loans interest rate is 6.31%.
+Currently loan fees of 4.276% are subtracted from the borrowed amount prior to disbursement.
+Repayment of principal and interest begins after disbursement and continues for a maximum of 10 years.
 Parents can prepay all or part of the amount borrowed at any time without penalty.
 Eligibility for the Direct PLUS loan is determined by the total cost of attendance less any other aid received.
 The Federal PLUS loan is the most flexible of these parent-financing options.
-The Department requires that credit check be perform, for evidence of an adverse credit history.
-In the case where the parent is denied a PLUS loan due to adverse credit history, the student may qualify for additional funds from the Unsubsidized Direct Federal Stafford Loan program.
-A 4% origination fee is deducted from the total amount borrowed prior to disbursement.
-For more information regarding the Federal Direct PLUS Loan Program, click on the Federal PLUS loan link above.
+The Department requires that a credit check be perform, for evidence of an adverse credit history.
+For information regarding the terms and conditions of the Federal Direct PLUS loan please visit the Department of Education's Federal PLUS Loan information page.

 National Student Loan Data System (NSLDS)

-Your loan information will be submitted to the National Student Loan Data System (NSLDS), the U.S. Department of Education's central database for student aid.
+Federal loan information is submitted to the National Student Loan Data System (NSLDS), the U.S. Department of Education's central database for student aid.
 NSLDS receives data from schools, guaranty agencies, the federal Direct Loan program, and other Department of Education programs.
-NSLDS Student Access provides a centralized, integrated view of Title IV loans and grants so that recipients of Title IV Aid can access and inquire about their Title IV loans and/or grant data.
+NSLDS borrower Access provides a centralized, integrated view of Title IV loans and grants so that recipients of Title IV Aid can access and inquire about their Title IV loans and/or grant data.